Road Trip: Ontario

 Breakfast, beer and burritos buenos: Start your day at Jolts & Juice Company in historic downtown Ontario.
 Enjoy a cup of freshly roasted Jack Henry Coffee and take in the quirky décor.
 Fruit smoothies, breakfast paninis and pastries round out the breakfast menu.
 Lunch options include soup, sandwiches and salads.
 Craft beer from nano-brewery Tandem Brewing is made onsite.
 Tacos Mi Ranchito, another local favorite, offers a host of freshly made Mexican specialties — shrimp tacos, chimichangas and a burrito in a bowl.

 Two-wheeled treasure: Situated in what locals call Treasure Valley, Ontario is seriously beautiful road bike country.
 Sunny days, light traffic and scenic back roads make for excellent touring.
 Check in with the folks at Eastern Oregon Cycles to get recommendations on local rides.
-Watch the pros race at the Tour of Ontario, a two-day, USA Cycling sanctioned stage race March 29-30.
-Get your own wheels spinning at the Great Owyhee Ride Against Hunger on June 21.
+Get your own wheels spinning at the Great Owyhee Ride Against Hunger on June 18, 2016.
 The 100-mile, 50-mile and family rides all begin in the lovely old downtown and wind through the beauty of the high desert countryside.
 The ride benefits the Oregon Food Bank.
 Read more about the Great Owyhee on Ride Oregon Ride.

 Cultural connection: Make time for the Four Rivers Cultural Center and Museum.
 Named for the geographic convergence of the Snake, Malhuer, Owyhee and Payette rivers, the museum celebrates the various ethnic cultures that merged in the landscape — Native American, Basque, European, Hispanic and Japanese.
 The center includes a museum, gallery, Japanese Garden and theater.
-The annual Americas Global Village Festival takes place June 7 and celebrates 10 different cultures with food, arts and crafts, cultural demonstrations and kids activities.
+The annual America’s Global Village Festival takes place June 4, 2016 and celebrates 10 different cultures with food, arts and crafts, cultural demonstrations and kids activities.

 about author Eileen Garvin